VismayVora/DJS_Synapse_LP/README.md

 # DJS_Synapse_LP
-Everything related to the tasks in the learning period.
+Everything related to my work in the learning period of DJS Synapse - the machine learning club of DJ Sanghvi.